A Guest Post by Rose Trafford from The Compass Rose

 Pin it for later!

 The Jinshanling wall goes up and down, winding around the top of the mountains.
 Every now and then we reached a watchtower- a welcoming area of shade and a home to cheeky initials of past visitors.
 Etched, penned, or even white-outed letters and characters proudly marked the presence of tourists over the course of years.
-PLease don’t be one of these people.
+Please don’t be one of these people.
 It’s disrespectful and defaces this historical landmark.

 Aside from their markings, being in the watchtowers summoned images of armies and war to my mind: fit Chinese soldiers running from watchtower to watchtower, sending messages to the rest of the army.
 Flags flown, fires lit, the constant vigilance required to protect an empire.
-Ultimately the wall was overtaken many times, but the sheer endurance and countless man hours required to create it is something to marvel at.
+Ultimately the wall was overtaken many times, but the sheer endurance and countless man-hours required to create it is something to marvel at.

-After a few hours of walking, photography, staring at the scenery, jumping pictures, thinking about history, and marveling at how much energy you can get from a Snickers bar, our journey along the Wall came to and end.
+After a few hours of walking, photography, staring at the scenery, jumping pictures, thinking about history, and marveling at how much energy you can get from a Snickers bar, our journey along the Wall came to an end.
 We walked back down to the parking lot, welcomed the air conditioning, and sped off back to Beijing.

 I mentally checked off a childhood dream, and was pleased to note it was just as spectacular as I hoped it would be.

-Need help packing for China? click here for packing lists based on season.
+Need help packing for China?
+Click here for packing lists based on season.